 Lars Cuypers joined Max Planck Innovation in May 2007.

-Katharina Miller has been employed for patent and license management in the life science division since January 2016.
 She graduated her Bachelor´s and Master´s Degree in biology at the Technische Universität München (TUM).
 During her PhD studies at the Klinikum rechts der Isar of the TUM in the field of pancreas tumor research she analyzed the role of the type I interferon receptor during inflammation and regeneration in the adult murine pancreas.
-Katharina Miller will carry out patent and market research in the context of invention disclosure evaluation at Max Planck Innovation and will support Max-Planck-Innovation until December 2017.

 Doris Maugg, who has a doctorate in biology, started working for patent- and license management at Max Planck Innovation on 1.
 October 2016.
 She graduated at the Technische Universität München (TUM) and did her PhD studies at the Ludwig-Maximilians-Universität München.
 Here she investigated how ionizing radiation leads to epigenetic alterations of specific chromatin regions.
 In recent years Dr Maugg focused on the development of new therapies against osteosarcoma within a clinical cooperation group of TUM and Helmholtz Zentrum München.
-Dr Maugg will carry out patent and market research in the context of invention disclosure evaluation at Max-Planck-Innovation and will support Max-Planck-Innovation until September 2018.
+Doris Maugg will support the patent and licensing team life science by evaluating invention disclosures, making patent and market investigations and marketing of patents until September 2018.